He's an iconic personality in the so-called action sports world. Discover the most memorable thoughts and quotes by skateboarding guru Tony Hawk.

 Today, Tony Hawk is one of the most influential names in the skateboarding world, and his skills have also somehow poured and changed the course of surfing and snowboarding.

 The skater says his key to true success is having confidence in himself.
-And that's probably what helped him design and land so many new signature trick and maneuvers.
+And that's probably what helped him design and land so many new signature tricks and maneuvers.

 Here are his best and most famous quotes: